A Mill Valley Cottage, Reimagined

 A family of four who wanted to trade in the busy city life for a quieter, forested one bought a turn-of-the-century cottage tucked away in the hills of Mill Valley in a neighborhood known for its infamous historic homes plotted amongst old redwood trees.
 While wanting to respect its history and hang on to its original character and warmth, the dated home needed a lot of work to make it more functional, bright, and spacious, bringing it into the modern era.

 “When the owners hired me, they knew the house needed a lot of work,” Craig shared in a Marin Magazine feature on the renovation.
-“Early on, the wife told me, ‘It’s just so dark in here.
+“Early on, the homeowners told me, ‘It’s just so dark in here.
 How do we lighten it up without losing all the wood?’
 They really liked the nature of the historic feel of the house.”

 Focusing on improving the layout of the kitchen and making a utility area workable on the first floor, Craig and his team opened up walls, resized windows where needed, and turned the non-workable utility area into a butler pantry, a guest bathroom, and a laundry room, making the family home far more practical with unique touches.